Azerbaijan–Senegal relations: High-level visits

 From 29 to 31 January 2008, a delegation headed by the Secretary-General of the Secretariat of the President of Senegal and the Executive Director of the National Agency of the OIC, A. Balden, visited Azerbaijan.
 One of the main goals of the visit was to present an invitation to the XI OIC Summit, which was held on 13–14 March 2008 in Dakar to Ilham Aliyev.

 On 13–15 October 2009, a delegation led by the technical adviser of the Ministry of Senegal, Mame Balla Mbake, visited Azerbaijan to participate in the VI Conference of the Ministers of Culture of the OIC member States in Baku.

 Within the framework of the event, Mame Balla Mbake was received by Ilham Aliyev together with the heads of delegations of the OIC member States.

 Babacar Thiam, Director General of the Department of travel and public security of Senegal, paid a visit to Azerbaijan to participate in the second meeting of the Ministers of Labor of the Organization of Islamic Cooperation member States, held on 23–26 April 2013 in Baku.

 Economic cooperation

 On 18–19 May 2016, during the official visit of the delegation of the State Customs Committee (SCC) of Azerbaijan, headed by its chairman Aydin Aliyev, to Senegal, an Agreement on mutual assistance in strengthening the capacity of customs officers was signed.

+Imports and exports

 Cultural ties

 On 12 November 2014, the Minister of Culture and Tourism of Azerbaijan, Abulfas Garayev, met with the Minister of Culture of Senegal, Serine Mamadou Bousso Leye.
 They discussed the prospects for enhancing cooperation between the two states in the field of culture.